seamplex/feenox/doc/srs.markdown

 -   user-reported bug tracking support.
 -   etc.

-`\noindent`{=latex} but since the tool falls in the category of engineering computational software, verification and validation procedures are also mandatory, as discussed below.
+but since the tool falls in the category of engineering computational software, verification and validation procedures are also mandatory, as discussed below.
 Design should be such that governance of engineering data including problem definition, results and documentation can be efficiently performed using state-of-the-art methodologies.

 **valgrind**